donotturnoff/htmlc/README.md

-# htmlc
+# textc
-A system to compile static HTML pages from files and program output.
+A system to compile static text files from files and program output.

-usage: `python3 htmlc.py input [-o output] [-nva] [-e excluded1 [-e excluded2 [...]]]`
+usage: `python3 text.py input [-o output] [-nva] [-e excluded1 [-e excluded2 [...]]]`

-Input files are raw HTML with executable commands enclosed within braces.
+Input files are raw text with executable commands enclosed within braces.
 To escape braces, use a backslash.
 To escape a backslash, use another backslash.
-See the htms and html directories for examples.
+See the src and dst directories for examples.

-`-o` specifies the destination for compiled HTML.
+`-o` specifies the destination for compiled text.

 `input` and `output` can be files or directories.